IanMitc/rysk/README.md

 The demo will log you in as the first player and as the players change, it will automatically log you in to the active player.

-Full Documentation and examples for the API are at the end of this document.
+Rules for play can be found at https://www.ultraboardgames.com/risk/game-rules.php Full Documentation and examples for the API are at the end of this document.

 Credits: